chaitalideb/FITALPHAZ_Hackathon/README.md

 ### Demo 1: Camera

 The camera demo shows how to estimate poses in real-time from a webcam video stream.
+This video is deplayed only for demostration purpose.
+In FITALPHAZ, the kids/users will be the one who will perform action and the pose would be detected on realtime

 <img src="https://raw.githubusercontent.com/tensorflow/tfjs-models/master/posenet/demos/camera.gif" alt="cameraDemo" style="width: 600px;"/>